Decorative skulls and paintings, Chapel of Bones, Evora

 The Franciscan monks who conceived this grisly project certainly knew how to drive a message home.
 With the aim of provoking visitors into contemplating the transitory nature of human life, they gathered up the skeletons of over 5,000 dead from the town graves and used them to build this chapel.
 Five centuries later, the eerie atmosphere provides modern visitors with a grim reminder that despite medical and technological advances, there’s just no escaping death, no matter how rich or important you may be.

-Practicalities: Praça 1º de Maio.
-Open daily from 9 am to 5 pm November to March and until 6:30 pm from April to October.
-The €5 entrance includes access to whatever temporary exhibition is on and the nativity collection.
+Practicalities: Igreja de São Francisco, Praça 1º de Maio.
+The entrance includes access to whatever temporary exhibition is on and the nativity collection.
+If you’re staying overnight in Évora, you can avoid the daytrippers by going early.
 For further information check here.

 2. Explore Evora’s public gardens, peacocks and King Manuel’s Palace

-To the left of the renovated 15th century church of St. Francis are the attractive public gardens.
 Amid the bushes, paths and ponds, you’ll find a ruined building which a pride of peacocks have claimed as their territory, making for some potential Instagram moments.

 3. What to do in Évora – visit the Cathedral